ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: You can now sign out, added styling for desktop to client, made navbar display name, when you make a new client it now tracks who made the client (this is so that every stylist will have a list of clients).

 - Abdi: Client Profile (displaying client on stylist profile).

+4/18/2022

+- Cleveland: With Daniel's code, made teacher profile display all students.
+Working on client profile so that when a client is made it updates the stylist profile and adds the client's name to the array.

+- Abdi: Absent